top of page

 U.S. Pain Foundation is a 501 (c)3 non-profit organization dedicated to serving those who live with pain conditions and their care providers.
 Founded in 2006 by a fellow person with pain, it is the mission of the organization to connect, inform, empower and advocate for the pain community.
 U.S. Pain Foundation is here to help those who live with pain and their care providers find resources and inspiration.

-Color of Crohn's & Chronic Illness (COCCI)
+Color of Gastrointestinal Illness (COGI)

 9103 Woodmore Center Dr., Suite 2004